aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/_index.md

 To create a new Excel file programmatically:

 1. Create an object of the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class.
-1. Call the [**WorksheetCollection.add(SheetType)**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection/#add-sheettype-) method of the [**WorksheetCollection**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection) class.
+2. Call the [**WorksheetCollection.add(SheetType)**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection/#add-sheettype-) method of the [**WorksheetCollection**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection) class.
 An empty worksheet is added to the Excel file automatically.
 It can be referenced by passing the sheet index of the new worksheet to the [**Workbook.getWorksheets()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#getWorksheets--) collection.
-1. Obtain a worksheet reference.
+3. Obtain a worksheet reference.
-1. Perform work on the worksheets.
+4. Perform work on the worksheet.
-1. Save the new Excel file with new worksheets by calling the [**Workbook.save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method of the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class.
+5. Save the new Excel file with the new worksheets by calling the [**Workbook.save(string, SaveFormat)**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#save-string-saveformat-) method of the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class.

 ```javascript
 const path = require("path");